microsoft/react-native-code-push/docs/api-android.md

     <string moduleConfig="true" name="CodePushPublicKey">your-public-key</string>
     ```

-* __Server Url__ - used for setting path to custom CodePush service.
+* __Server Url__ - used for specifying CodePush Server Url.
-    To set the server url, you should add your path to `strings.xml` with name `CodePushServerUrl`.
+    The Default value: "https://codepush.appcenter.ms/" is overridden by adding your path to `strings.xml` with name `CodePushServerUrl`.
 CodePush automatically gets this property and will use this path to send requests.
 For example:
     ```xml
     <string moduleConfig="true" name="CodePushServerUrl">https://yourcodepush.server.com</string>
     ```